-So you’ve heard about the natural benefits of hemp-derived CBD oil and are ready to begin incorporating the nutritious supplements into your routine.
+So you’ve heard about the natural benefits of hemp-derived CBD oil and are ready to begin incorporating the nutritious products into your routine.
 Great!

 As you begin to look into products containing CBD, you will more than likely come across the terms “hemp oil” and “CBD oil” being used interchangeably.
 We know that the use of the two terms can be confusing, so let’s talk about the similarities and differences between them.